Eziclip

 Drop in an MP3, M4A or WAV — or a video file, and it uses the audio.
 You get back a clean, lossless WAV with the channels preserved, so a stereo or two-mic recording exports the way it came in, with no re-compression.
 It's ready to drop into your final mix or publish as-is.

-No. Everything — the AI transcription, every edit, and the final export — runs on your own device in the browser.
-There's no upload and no server touching your audio, so an unreleased episode, an embargoed interview or a private guest conversation never leaves your machine.
-The transcription model downloads to your browser once, then it works offline.
+Everything — the AI transcription, every edit, and the final export — runs right in your browser.
+That makes it handy for an unreleased episode, an embargoed interview or a guest conversation.
+The transcription model runs in your browser.

-No. It's free with no account, no watermark, and no length paywall — a three-hour interview edits the same as a short solo episode.
-Free is a deliberate choice here, not a limited trial: you get the full editor and a full-quality WAV export every time.
+No. It's free with no account and no length paywall — a three-hour interview edits the same as a short solo episode.
+You get the full editor and a full-quality WAV export every time.